mi3nts/DUEDARE/README.md

 # DUEDARE
-## Dense Urban Environment Dosimetry for Actionable Information and Recording Exposure
+**DUEDARE**: Dense Urban Environment Dosimetry for Actionable Information and Recording Exposure

 Code to accompany work on inferring particulate matter concentrations from biometric variables